Should you tear off your old roof or shingle over it? Let’s take a look at the pros and cons of each. But first, what is a roof overlay?

 - More Choices.
-Tearing off the old and installing a new roof gives you the option to choose a different material.
+Tearing off the old one and installing a new roof allows you to choose a different material.

 - More Expensive.
-Probably the biggest cons to a new roof is that is costs significantly more than an overlay.
+Probably the biggest cons to a new roof is that it costs significantly more than an overlay.
 Higher labor, material fees, and disposal of old materials result in higher costs.

 - More Time.
-Installing a new roof takes longer, which means dealing with living in a construction zone or paying longer for alternative lodging.
+Installing a new roof takes longer, which means living in a construction zone or paying longer for alternative lodging.

 Your roof is the most important structure in your home.
 In most cases, if you are beyond roof repair, a roof replacement is your best option.

 Perry Roofing Company offers you solutions for your roofing needs.
-Call us for a FREE evaluation and let our pros discuss your options with you.
+Call us for a FREE evaluation, and let our pros discuss your options.
 479.306.4327